functions-lab/functions-lab.github.io/_pages/about.md

 ---

+> **I am always looking for motivated and creative B.S., M.S., Ph.D. students, and Postdocs to join my group in Duke ECE.
+If you are interested, please email me your CV, transcript, and a brief note about your research interests, and I would be happy to chat!**

+---

 ###### **Ongoing Projects**:
 * [**Duke DST Launch Seed**] The Duke Quantum Network
 * [**NSF NewSpectrum**] Enabling Dense and In-situ Spectrum Monitoring via Circuits-system Co-design